-- 1. Re-entry application for admission must be completed and returned to the Undergraduate Admissions Office.
+- Re-entry application for admission must be completed and returned to the Undergraduate Admissions Office.
 The student may find this form online at www.hbu.edu/reentry.
 A personal statement of at least 250 words and two (2) letters of academic recommendation from HBU faculty must accompany the application. - 2.
-If the student attended another regionally accredited college or university while on suspension from HBU, the student must request official transcripts be sent from the former institution directly to the Office of the Registrar at HBU.
-Faxed or photocopies, while not official, may be used to provide an initial admissions decision.
+If the student attended another college or university, whether accredited or non-accredited, while on suspension from HBU, the student must request official transcripts be sent from the former institution directly to the Office of Admissions at HBU.
+Faxes or photocopies, while not official, may be used to provide an initial admissions decision.
 The cumulative grade point average for returning students with additional college hours should at least be a 2.0.